Bijan-Massoumi/magna-webapp/README.md

 - The total number of tokens allocated for the airdop could potentially be not enough to cover all address claims
   - One possible solution would be computing the root on chain when the airdrop is created, then saving the root.
-  - The short term result of not having this check is that users have to do their due dilligence and check that enough funds have been allocated.
+  - The short term result of not having this check is that users have to do their due diligence and check that enough funds have been allocated.

 - Typechain build should pushed to NPM and imported into the webapp rather than committed directly.